sasjs/lint/README.md

 In batch mode, long SAS code lines may also be truncated, causing hard-to-detect errors.

 For this reason we strongly recommend a line length limit, and we set the bar at 80.
 To turn this feature off, set the value to 0.

 Severity: WARNING

+#### noNestedMacros
+Where macros are defined inside other macros, they are recompiled every time the outer maro is invoked.
+Hence, it is widely considered inefficient, and bad practice, to nest macro definitions.
+Default:  true

+Severity: WARNING